Find Cheap Motorcycle Insurance Quotes in Your Area

 What insurance do I need for a vintage motorcycle?

-If you plan on riding your vintage (or classic) motorcycle on public highways or roads, you are subject to the same local laws and motorcycle insurance requirements in your state.
-The majority of states in the U.S. require bike owners to show proof of motorcycle insurance coverage (bodily injury and personal property liability) in order to register their vehicle.
-It doesn’t matter whether you commute to and from work on a classic motorcycle or only once per year to a showcase.
+If you ride your vintage motorcycle on public highways or roads, you are subject to the local laws and motorcycle insurance requirements of your state.
+The majority of states in the US require bike owners to show proof of motorcycle insurance coverage (bodily injury and personal property liability) in order to register their vehicles.

-Bodily injury and property damage liability coverage pays for expenses related to injuries or damages a rider might cause to others, or their property, while riding.
-For example, if a rider hit a pedestrian, their bodily injury protection would cover the cost of the pedestrian's injuries, up to the limit of the rider's policy.
-A popular optional motorcycle insurance coverage is for medical payments.
-Medical payments coverage pays for medical-related expenses of any party involved in a motorcycle crash, whether it's the rider, a passenger or other party.
+Bodily injury and property damage liability insurance pays for expenses related to injuries or damages you might cause to others — or their property — while riding.
+For example, if you hit a pedestrian, your liability insurance would cover the cost of the pedestrian's injuries, up to the limits of your policy.
+Motorcycle liability insurance is required in most states and is commonly included in most policies.

-Even antique motorcycle owners who don't take their bikes on the road should still think about insuring them.
-There are many potential scenarios when motorcycle insurance could prove beneficial.
+Even owners of antique motorcycles who don't take their bikes on the road should still think about comprehensive insurance.
+There are many potential scenarios where collectors' motorcycle insurance could prove beneficial.
 Harley-Davidson, Honda, Indian and BMW motorcycles alike are susceptible to being stolen or damaged during transport.
-Owners might also be found liable for anyone who rides their vintage motorcycle, whether they had permission to or not.

 |1960 BMW R69||$99||$236||$135|